Prasiola stipitata

-Prasiola stipitata is a small green alga.
+Prasiola stipitata is a small green alga of the family Praiolaceae.
+This species has been recorded in Iceland, the Faroe Islands, on the Atlantic coasts of North America and Europe as well as on the coasts of Australia and New Zealand.
+It inhabits cold temperature high-nutrient habitats.

 Description

 This alga grows to no more than 1 centimeter long, is fan shaped with a distinct stipe.
 The vegetative frond is monostromatic.
 The cells in the blade are arranged in packets of 4 or more.
 In colour the fronds are dark green.

 Habitat

 P. stipitata thrives in high-nutrient habitats and is therefore often found in the spray water zone of shores frequented by sea birds.

 Distribution

 Rather erratic in its distribution.
 Recorded mostly from cold-temperate regions on both hemispheres, e.g. Iceland, the Faroes, Atlantic coasts of North America and Europe, including Great Britain and Ireland, as well as from Australia and New Zealand.
+This species has also been recorded at the Antipodes, Auckland and Campbell Islands.

 Reproduction

 Sexual and asexual plants have been recorded.